Bismuth: Element Properties And Uses

 3. Cosmetics:

-Bismuth oxychloride is used extensively in the cosmetic industry for preparing products with a pearly sheen, like lipsticks, eyeshadow, and nail polish, due to its natural iridescence, which confers a smooth, shiny finish.
+Bismuth oxychloride is used extensively in the cosmetic industry for preparing products with a pearly sheen, such as lipsticks, eyeshadow, and nail polish, due to its natural iridescence, which confers a smooth, shiny finish.
 Bismuth, being of low toxicity, is an attractive alternative to materials that may cause irritation.
-This is of great importance in products intended for sensitive skin.
+This is particularly crucial in products intended for sensitive skin.

 4. Electronics: